purplemonkeymad/SecSecSantaBackend/API.md

 Required Keys:

-* `code`: Join code for the group that you want to retrieve summary info for.
+* `code`: Join code for the group that you want to update status of.
 * `state`: New state for the group to transition to, 1=Rolled, 2=Closed.
 * `session`: Session id that identifies this session (the current device.)
-The owner of this session will be used as the target account to get groups for.
+This should be the owner of the group.
 * `secret`: The stored secret first created during the verify stage.

 Result: